Ruhollah Khomeini's life in exile: France

-On September 24, 1978, according to a meeting held in New York City between Iraqi and Iranian foreign minister, Khomeini was forced by Iraqi president Saddam Hussein to leave Najaf, although the Shah and Hussein had begun plans to expel Khomeini as early as 1975.
+On September 24, 1978, according to a meeting held in New York City between Iraqi and Iranian foreign ministers, Khomeini was forced by the then Iraqi vice-president Saddam Hussein to leave Najaf, although the Shah and Hussein had begun plans to expel Khomeini as early as 1975.
 Khomeini preferred to go to another Muslim country, and obtained a visa for Kuwait, but was turned back at the border because he had obtained the visa under the name “Ruhollah Mustafavi”.
 Khomeini's next preference was to go to Syria – where some sources say he had intended to permanently reside even when he attempted to enter Kuwait – but the lingering influence of Ahmed Hassan al-Bakr in Iraqi and Syrian politics meant that Syrian government would not accept him.
 Khomeini then considered going to Bahrain, India, Pakistan or Algeria, but his US-educated nationalist aide, Ebrahim Yazdi, argued that Khomeini should move to the West because of the greater communication opportunities offered there, with Paris offering the best option for communication with the world of his revolutionary message.

 On October 11, 1978, after Khomeini was moved to Neauphle-le-Château outside Paris, France.
 The purpose of the decision was to keep Islamic clerics and Ulama faraway from Khomeini but the strategy backfired.
 With fewer restrictions against freedom of speech in France, Khomeini had a better opportunity to communicate his message more efficiently to people in Iran in France.
 Because of journalists and the press in France, and the approval of foreign policy advisers in the United Kingdom and the United States and a lack of trust in Shah to support long-term British and American interests, Khomeini's speeches were published rapidly in global media.
 Khomeini wanted to communicate with people that continued protests against the government.

 On 11 November 1978, Khomeini assigned to form a revolutionary council which was led by Ayatollah Beheshti and Ayatollah Mottahari.
-Between August and December 1978, strikes and demonstrations paralyzed Iran, so that the Shah left the country for exile on 16 January 1979, as the last Persian monarch, leaving his duties to a regency council and an opposition-based prime minister, Shapour Bakhtiar.
+Between August and December 1978, strikes and demonstrations paralyzed Iran, so that the Shah left the country for exile on 16 January 1979, as the last Iranian monarch, leaving his duties to a regency council and an opposition-based prime minister, Shapour Bakhtiar.